wanderly0501/Exploratory-Data-Analysis-of-Prosper-Loan-Data/README.md

 library('reshape')
 ```
 ## Files
-- prosperLoanData.csv: original data set
+- `prosperLoanData.csv`: original data set
-- loandataexploration_revise.rmd: The RMD file containing the analysis
+- `loandataexploration_revise.rmd`: The RMD file containing the analysis
-- loandataexploration_revise.html: the HTML file knitted from the RMD file using the knitr package
+- `loandataexploration_revise.html`: the HTML file knitted from the RMD file using the knitr package
 ## Table of Contents
 #### Univariate Plots
 #### Univariate Analysis